 Youth work as a field and an environment constantly deals with change: in young people’s lives, in their communities, and in the world around them.
 However, when talking about ‘change’, we also talk about the future, or, actually, about futures.
 It is relatively easy to fall into the habit of thinking that there is just one path ahead, something fixed that we are all heading towards.
-But is it?
+But is there?

 This ‘Types of Futures’ tool takes a different view.
 It invites you to think in ‘futures’, plural.
 That means recognising that there are many ways that the future could unfold, and that what we do today can, to a certain extent, shape those multiple ways.